Ju-Arrighi/streaming-api/README.md

 This is an API application challenge.
 Some highlights about the code:

 * There is no interface since the problem doesn't suggest to do one.
-But it could also be read by a framework as REACT.
+But it could also be read by a frontend framework.
 This could be a improvement as a future task.

 * It's was done in Ruby on Rails, version 7.0.6, Ruby version 3.1.2.